 - freezer-friendly and great for meal prep

 These are the great all-season snack, but they shine during back-to-school season when you're looking for easy lunchbox fillers or healthy grab-and-go breakfasts.
 They also double as a snack that you can enjoy with your coffee!
+If you need another donut option, try my banana donuts or blueberry donut holes.

 Jump to: